Native Middleware

 ratelimit

-Fixed-window per-client rate limiting backed by the embedded KV store —
+Fixed-window per-client rate limiting backed by the embedded KV store.

-counted in 10-second windows; each window allows
+Requests are counted in 10-second windows; each window allows

 per_ip_rps × 10 + burst requests per client.
 Over the limit: 429 with